susannegreulich/taxmetrics/README.md

 - Using ONLY countries with zero missing values.
 - Multiple linear regression, with GDP growth rate as dependent variable, and the various tax rates as independent variables.
+See interpretation.md for more details.
 - Laffer curve analysis for optimal tax rates